rahulshankariyer/Hospital_Data_Project/README.md

 ## Analysis

-Using the above cut off values, the count of True Positives (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN) cases were calculated for each hospital.
-The definitions for these values are as given below.
+Using the above cut-off values, the count of True Positives (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN) cases were calculated for each hospital, where -

-1. True Positives (TP) - The patient's limbs were Correctly evaluated as Salvaged.
+True Positives (TP) - The patient's limbs were Correctly evaluated as Salvaged.
-2. True Negatives (TN) - The patient's limbs were Correctly evaluated as Amputated.
+True Negatives (TN) - The patient's limbs were Correctly evaluated as Amputated.
-3. False Positives (FP) - The patient's limbs were Incorrectly evaluated as Salvaged.
+False Positives (FP) - The patient's limbs were Incorrectly evaluated as Salvaged.
-4. False Negatives (FN) - The patient's limbs were Incorrectly evaluated as Amputated.
+False Negatives (FN) - The patient's limbs were Incorrectly evaluated as Amputated.

 The Sensitivity % was plotted against the Specificity % for the descending order of probability of salvage.
 This is shown in the graphs below, which contain the data for each of the hospitals.